Featured Vacation RentalFabulous location on the sand and overlooking Aransas Bay!

-Rockport is a distinctive waterfront community enjoys the mild, subtropical climate of southern Texas.
-The accepted attire for most occasions is on shorts and sandals.
+Rockport is a distinctive waterfront community that enjoys the mild, subtropical climate of southern Texas.
+The accepted attire for most occasions is shorts, sandals and coastal casual.
 The adjacent Gulf of Mexico exerts a moderating influence so that winters are a bit warmer and summers a bit cooler than in towns farther inland.
 This pleasant climate provides endless opportunities for a wide array of recreational activities throughout the year.

-Summer temperatures are generally in the low 80s, with average daily July highs of 89.
-Nights cool down to 74 for comfortable sleeping.
+Summer temperatures are generally in the mid-80s, with average daily July highs of 89.
+Nights cool down to 75 for comfortable sleeping.